Schematizing the Observer and the Epistemic Content of Theories: The Breakdown Scale and the Regimes of a Theory

 It is a brute fact about the actual physical theories we use in real science that they become predictively inaccurate in regimes well separated from all its breakdown scales, \emph{i}.\emph{e}., well before the theory's kinematical constraints are no longer satisfied.
 The theory is \emph{adequate} if its dynamical relations are satisfied to some prescribed degree of accuracy, given the experimental techniques used for measuring it.
 Thus, a theory is adequate if and only if entire concrete models can be identified with entire individual models.
-Clearly, if the theory does not have propriety in representation, it cannot be adequate.
+If the theory does not have propriety in representation, it cannot be adequate.
 It is only now, when we have reached the point when it makes sense to inquire after a theory's adequacy, that the issue of the accuracy of the theory's \emph{predictions}---their ``truth''---becomes meaningful.

 This discussion suggests the following. \begin{defn} The \emph{regime of propriety} of a theory is the family of physical systems whose states, in conjunction with their interactions with their environments, are bounded on all sides, in all ways, by all the breakdown scales of the theory. \end{defn} In this regime, the theory's representational resources are appropriate for modeling the kinds of system at issue, even if they are not predictively accurate.
 In particular, all quantities are well defined, and all kinematical constraints are satisfied.
-A system is in the theory's regime of propriety if and only if one can identify those parts of an individual model representing a single state with those parts of a concrete model representing the same. \begin{defn} The \emph{regime of applicability} of a theory is a subset of the regime of propriety, in which the theory's dynamical equations are predictively accurate in their modeling of the behavior of the family of systems at issue. \end{defn} A system is in the regime of applicability if and only if one can identify an entire individual model with an entire concrete model.
+A system is in the theory's regime of propriety if and only if one can identify those parts of an individual model representing a single state with those parts of a concrete model representing the same. \begin{defn} The \emph{regime of applicability} of a theory is a subset of the regime of propriety, in which the theory's dynamical equations are predictively accurate in their modeling of the behavior of the family of systems at issue---the theory model's are adequate for ordinary scientific usage. \end{defn} A system is in the regime of applicability---it is adequate---if and only if one can identify an entire individual model with an entire concrete model.\footnote{Identifying the regimes in this way with ``the family of all systems such that\ldots\@'' does not fall prey to the problems the standard view faces when it attempts to do something similar: humans will never be able to identify the entirety of the regime of propriety of any theory in practice, but we can determine whether any given system belongs to it or not.
+That is what the standard view fails to do, blinkered by its own methodological restrictions.}

 A theory may appropriately treat a family of phenomena even when it does not model the dynamical behavior of all members of the family to any prescribed degree of accuracy, \emph{i}.\emph{e}., even when the equations of motion are not satisfied in any reasonable sense.
 A theory, that is to say, can and does tell us much about the character and nature of physical systems for which it does not give accurate representations so long as they are in its regime of propriety---systems, in other words, it cannot soundly represent in totality, cannot be true of, and so systems that, according to all the standard contemporary accounts of theory structure and semantics, the theory should have nothing to say about at all.
 I shall now discuss four roles that propriety, even in the absence of adequacy, plays in informing and contributing to the epistemic content of a theory.